teamdeeson/warden/README.md

 Once these dependencies have been installed you will need to follow these steps to get your application started:

-  * Run ./scripts/install.sh to install the Symfony application fully (when prompted for data credentials just press enter for all of them as they are not needed)
+  * Run ./scripts/install.sh to install the Symfony application fully
   * Run ./scripts/config.sh to configure the user account for accessing the dashboard
   * Run ./scripts/clear-cache.sh to clear the cache and rebuild the assets

 Once set up you can log in using the credentials that you entered when running the config.sh command.

+The installation parameters are:

+* locale   - the country code
+* secret   - a long random string used for security
+* protocol - how warden should be accessed, either https (recommended) or http (not secure)

 Running a Development Webserver
 -------------------------------